MrThygesen16/COMP3100Stage2/README.md

     We want to make sure the files have correct permissions

-      * Run the following command for the Necessary files:
+    Run the following command for the necessary files:

       `sudo chmod u+rwx [filename]`